 However, as long as you’re cautious and use common sense, you should have no problems enjoying your time in Bali.

 No, Bali is not a country.
 Bali is an island that is located in the country of Indonesia.
 Because of the insane popularity of this modestly sized island, Bali often overshadows the very country that it resides in.

 Bali is home to some 4.2 million people as of the date of this writing in 2022 and it’s growing!
 This growth is largely attributed to the increasing popularity of Bali as a tourist destination.
 In fact, it’s interesting to note that over 3 million plus people visit Bali every year which is nearing the total number of people that call Bali home.

 The main religion in Bali is Hinduism.
 Around 83.5% of the population follows this religion.

 Bali is unique in Indonesia because it is the only province that has a majority Hindu population.
 The island’s history, culture, and even architecture are deeply influenced by Hinduism.

 But Bali isn’t just a Hindu island.
 There is a sizable Muslim minority (around 13.37%) and a small number of Christians (2.61%).

 The two main languages spoken in Bali are Balinese and Bahasa Indonesian.

 Balinese is a form of Austronesian language and is related to other languages spoken in Indonesia, Malaysia, the Philippines, and Madagascar.
 It is the native language of about 3.4 million people.

 Bali offers something to do for everyone.
-Surfers can enjoy the waves at one of the many beaches, while nature lovers can explore the island’s volcanic mountains, rice terraces and insane waterfalls.
+Surfers can enjoy the waves at one of the many beaches, while nature lovers can explore the island’s volcanic mountains, rice terraces, natural water slides, and insane waterfalls.